In this guide

 Our investigation will usually begin by seeking documentary evidence of the factual issues and speaking to those involved.

-We will continually assess what that information is telling us, whether it changes the level of risk and what further investigative steps are required as a result.
+We will continually assess what the information we receive is telling us, whether it changes the level of risk and what further investigative steps are required as a result.

-If we are unable to obtain the information or documentation required, or key witnesses are not willing to assist, it is likely the case examiners will conclude that the concerns are not capable of being proved.
+If we are unable to obtain the information or documentation required in respect of the incident(s) giving rise to the concern, or key witnesses are not willing to assist, it is likely the case examiners will conclude that the concerns are not capable of being proved.

 Requesting information from the nurse, midwife or nursing associateBack to top